User research

 03

-I designed standardized UI elements—buttons, forms, navigation—and specialized scientific components including data visualization cards, contextual alerts, tooltips, tables, and advanced filtering systems.
+I built standard UI elements (buttons, forms, navigation) alongside specialized scientific components — data visualization cards, contextual alerts, tooltips, tables, and advanced filtering.

 Designing better experience for researchers to analyze and export viral data